ftvkyo/ftvkyo.github.io/content/about.md

 {{< socials >}}

 I am a Software Engineer with a diverse skill set and a passion for innovation.
-My interests include software architecture, UI/UX design, game development and embedded systems.
+My technical interests include software architecture, UI/UX design, game development and embedded systems.
 My journey in software development has been shaped by a relentless pursuit of knowledge and a drive to push the boundaries of what's possible.

 My curiosity extends beyond conventional boundaries, as I delve into the intricacies of low-level programming with languages like Rust and C++, while also exploring the nuances of high-level languages like TypeScript and Python.